aardk/jupyter-casa/README.md

 docker pull penngwyn/jupytercasa
 `

-While it is possible to use the Docker image directly, for endusers it is recommended to use the Docker images through either [Vagrant](https://www.vagrantup.com/) or [Apptainer/Singularity](https://apptainer.org/).
+While it is possible to use the Docker image directly, for end users it is recommended to use the Docker images through either [Vagrant](https://www.vagrantup.com/) or [Apptainer/Singularity](https://apptainer.org/).

 ### Vagrant